pkgxdev/manifests/README.md

 complexity mounts and mounts.
 You may as well just use a real language.

 Also we needed a cross platform language to support Windows.
 Bash is not that.

-### Criteria for Inclusion

-- We require that packages are versioned.
-- We require that the project bew licensed such that we are permitted to redistribute it.
-- Stuff that is so new that its build instructions are likely to change a lot in future may be rejected due to our inability to reliably maintain that.
-- Things that can have other general executors (eg. npx) should be run that way using the `providers` system.
-- Things that do not respect reasonable release schedules may be rejected (eg. we have seen packages release 10+ times a day, every day).

-### Requirements

-For local builds we need some stuff set up:

-* macOS
-  * The Xcode Command Line Tools are expected to be installed
-* Windows
-  * Visual Studio Community Edition with C++
-  * Some things expect `nmake` and thus you will need to run a “developer prompt”
-* Linux
-  * glibc libs and headers
-  * stdc++

-Mostly, otherwise we source build tools from `pkgx`.

 ### Boostrapping New Platforms